schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 Some vulnerabilities remains such as proposing invalid actions or the agents having hallucinations.

+#TODO Explain what is Theory of Mind ?
 #TODO  Find other kind of example where they use LLMs to make 2 agents cooperate?